StarryLeo/starry-vim/README.md

 ## Introduction
 This is a StarryLeo's vim config fork from https://vim.spf13.com

-starry-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].
+starry-vim is a distribution of vim plugins and resources for Vim, Gvim, [Neovim] and [MacVim].

 It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.